AaltoSciComp/scicomp-docs/triton/apps/sjupyter.rst

 Now, when you go to any address matching ``*.int.triton.aalto.fi*``, you will *automatically* connect to the right place on Triton.
 You can use Jupyter like normal.
-But if the ssh connection goes down, then you can't connect and will get errors, so be aware (especially with jupyter.triton.aalto.fi which you might expect to always work).
+But if the ssh connection goes down, then you can't connect and will get errors, so be aware.

 Starting sjupyter
 -----------------